 These terms of business set out the basis on which Dolmen Insurance Brokers Ltd (hereinafter referred to as “Dolmen”) will provide business services to you as a client of the firm.
 They also contain details of our regulatory and statutory obligations and the respective duties of both the firm and you in relation to such services.
-Dolmen is a member of the Irish Brokers Association.
+Dolmen is a member of our brokers association, Brokers Ireland.

 Dolmen is authorised by the Central Bank of Ireland as an Investment Intermediary under the Investment Intermediaries Act 1995, and is registered with the Central Bank of Ireland as an Insurance Intermediary under the Insurance Mediation Directive.
 Copies of our various authorisations are available on request.
-Our authorisations can be verified by contacting the Central Bank on 1890 77 77 77.
-We are subject to the Central Bank’s Consumer Protection Code and Minimum Competency Code – these can be found on the Central Bank’s website www.centralbank.ie.
-Dolmen is also regulated by the National Consumer Agency as a Credit Intermediary.
+Our authorisations can be verified by contacting the Central Bank on 1890 777 777.
+We are subject to the Central Bank’s Consumer Protection Code, Minimum Competency Code, and Fitness & Probity Standards – these can be found on the Central Bank’s website www.centralbank.ie.
+Dolmen is also regulated by the Competition and Consumer Protection Commission as a Credit Intermediary.

 We will offer broad based advice on a fair analysis basis in relation to all classes of life and non-life insurance policies.
 As a Credit Intermediary the firm can arrange personal loans e.g. premium finance.

 We will identify and select a suitable product producer and on receipt of your instructions we will transmit orders on your behalf to one or more product producers (a list of which is available on request).
-For certain classes of insurance where we have a specialist product line, we may select one or more preferred providers and arrange all such insurances with those providers.
+For certain classes of insurance, for example, where we have a specialist product line, we may select one or more preferred providers and arrange all such insurances with those providers.

 Remuneration and Fees – Non-life

 Dolmen is remunerated by a professional fee for the initial work activity and time spent in seeking the best terms, advice, product and product producer for your specific needs.
 A professional fee is also charged for the activity involved in the renewal of the policy and also any alterations that take place during and at termination of a policy.
 A scale of our fees is undernoted (the percentages shown represent percentages of premiums).
 We are usually remunerated by commission received from the product producers (details available on request) for the work involved in placing an order and finalising the product with them on your behalf and this is not connected with any professional fee which we charge you.
 (Some product producers do not pay a commission).
 Commissions received from product producers are not offset against fees chargeable unless otherwise agreed with you in writing.
 All fees are shown on a per year/ annual basis.
 Where a policy is effected for a period longer than one year, the fees payable will be the annual rates shown below multiplied by the policy term.

 Remuneration and Fees – Life